btdobbs/AI/Practice/09/README.md

 $P(Y^{20} = 1 \mid X_v^{20} = 1, X_a^{20} = 1)=$ `                                            `

+Now, assume that you are given additional information: you are told that the individuals are actually coming out of a bus that just arrived, and each bus carries *exactly* 9 individuals.
+Unlike before, the types of every 9 consecutive individuals are *conditionally* independent given the bus type, which is denoted by $Z$.
+Only after all of the 9 individuals have walked out, you find out the bus type: one that carries mostly Pacmans ($Z=1$) or one that carries mostly ghosts ($Z=0$).
+Thus, you only know the bus type in which the first 18 individuals came in:

 # Linear Separability (3 points)

 [^1]: [Berkeley Computer Science](http://ai.berkeley.edu)